joaomcteixeira/joaomcteixeira.github.io/_pages/scv.md

 1. [FarSeer-NMR][fsn]: multidimensional NMR peaklists data analysis
 1. [mdacli][mdacli]: A command-line tool for MDAnalysis

+Experienced Python software engineer.
+Highly proficient in both Object Oriented programming and Functional Programming in Python and git.
+Almost 20 years of experience with Linux systems and bash scripting.
+Experienced with Python Numpy, Pandas, Numba, and matplotlib.
+Good experience with R data frames and plotting with ggplot2.
+Able to quickly learn other programming languages, workflows, or platforms.
+Experienced and able to comply with Continuous Integration practices and best practices for team software development.
+Able to work in team, supervise, manage, and collaborate, as well as perform independently.
 Also, I enjoy writing about advanced programming concepts and possible solutions for particular problems.
 You can find my posts at [DEV.to][devto] and [PythonicThoughtsSnippets][pts].
 Highlighted articles:

 * [Rethinking Python decorators](https://dev.to/joaomcteixeira/rethinking-python-decorators-2g53)